stonelance/TimeTracker/README.md

 ## Activities
 This section allows specifying all the activities the app will track.
 Some activities such as NoData, Idle and Away are built in and will automatically be added if not included in the list.
 This section allow choosing the color used by the activity in the UI.
 Tracker plugins can also have custom settings per activity specified under PluginSettings.

-For example, the Twinkly plugin specifies the LEDColor for each activity.
+### Properties

+#### Name
+The name of the activity displayed in the UI

+#### Color
+The color of the activity displayed in the UI

+#### IsIncludedInRelativeTime
+ Whether or not this activity is included in the relative time column of the table in the bottom right (defaults to true)

+#### PluginSettings
+An optional array of plugin settings for the activity, each containing the PluginName followed by any properties used by that plugin (eg. LedColor for TwinklyPlugin)

 ## Watchers
 This section defines all watchers used by the app.
 The watchers determine when a given activity is occuring or not.
 Multiple watchers can be mapped to the same activity (for instance, both chrome nad edge could be classified as "Browsing").
 Watchers